Tropical approach to Nagata's conjecture in positive characteristic: Main Theorem and a discussion around Nagata's conjecture

-In the most non-degenerate case $p$ being a point of multiplicity $m$ on $C$ means that there are at least $m$ branches of $C$ passing through $p$.
-For the fields of zero characteristic $F\in (I_p)^m$ is equivalent to the fact that all the partial derivatives of $F$ up to order $m-1$ vanish at $p$.
+In the most non-degenerate case, ``$p$ is a point of multiplicity $m$ on $C$'' means that there are $m$ branches of $C$ passing through $p$.
+For fields of characteristic zero, two following conditions are equivalent: 1) $F\in (I_p)^m$, and 2) all the partial derivatives of $F$ up to order $m-1$ vanish at $p$.